TouhouDebian/turing-club/src/content/posts/story-behind-20261912/index.md

 :::section{.lang-en}

 > My first time writing an article the traditional way, without Codex.
+Althogh I used Google Translate to translate this article to English.
 It took much more effort than I expected.
 I really need to improve the default instructions later...

 # On behalf of the entire club, I apologize for “stealing” the registration number from Tianjin No. 4 High School’s introduction page 🙇